Educational Psychology – Meaning, Nature, Importance, Scope and MCQs | Educational Psychology Notes

 What do educational psychologists specialize in?

 Students are assessed and treated by educational psychologists.
 Students can turn to them for help in school, college, and the workplace.
-Students are educated in all aspects of learning by education psychologists.
-Their goal is to help students learn effectively by developing interventions and strategies together with parents and educators.

 Leave a Comment